quadsyn/synth-playground/docs/internal/ui.md

   - Helper functions for list reconciliation
   - System for animating things when the song is playing
   - A consistent way to use Dockview (and potentially something else for mobile)
-  - Some consistent patterns for canvas-backed components
+  - Patterns for canvas-backed components
+  - Patterns for avoiding reflows
+  - Patterns for dealing with external state properly